graeme-lockley/little-languages/stlc-bci/README.md

-This project is a custom byte code interpreter (BCI) to execute compiled statically typed lambda calculus (STLC) efficiently.
+This project is a custom bytecode interpreter (BCI) to execute compiled statically typed lambda calculus (STLC) efficiently.
 This interpreter has the following characteristics: